Sidney Holland: Leader of the Opposition: 1940–1949

 In 1940, Holland replaced National's first non-interim leader Adam Hamilton as the leader of the National Party.
 Prior to becoming the Party's leader, he had served as Hamilton's parliamentary secretary.
 As leader of the National Party, Holland sought to win the support of the party's farming constituency by establishing a farm in North Canterbury and breeding Romney sheep and Aberdeen Angus cattle.
 In addition, he also countered other rival conservative parties like the Liberal Party, the Soldier's Movement, and the People's Movement by co-opting them into the National Party in 1941.
 This merger helped strengthen National's support base by unifying opposition to the Labour Party.
 Holland served as Leader of the Opposition for nearly ten years until the National Party won the 1949 general election.
 He represented the Christchurch North electorate from 1935 to 1946, and then the Fendalton electorate from 1946 to 1957.

 Following Japan's entry into the Second World War in 1941, the Labour Government reluctantly acquiesced to the establishment of a bipartisan War Administration in July 1942, consisting of seven Labour Ministers and six National Ministers.
 Sidney Holland served as the Deputy Chairman of the short-lived War Cabinet, which collapsed in September 1942 after the National Party objected to Labour's handling of an unofficial miners' strike in the Waikato region that same month.
 Holland's decision strained relations with both the Labour Government and several National MPs including Gordon Coates and Adam Hamilton, who withdrew from the National caucus and rejoined the War Cabinet as independents.
-The resignation of these two former Reform Party MPs helped strengthen Holland's control over the party caucus and organization.
+The resignation of these two former Reform Party MPs helped strengthen Holland's control over the party caucus and organisation.

 During the 1943 and 1946 general elections, National slowly eroded Labour's parliamentary majority.
 While the Labour Party still remained in power, it was forced to contend with a more vigorous opposition National Party.
 Under Holland's leadership, National repeatedly attacked the Labour Party's socialism, "big government" bureaucracy, collectivism, and the power of the trade unions.
 Some important policies propagated by the National Party included individual freedom, a free market, minimum bureaucratic intervention, restriction and regulation, and an acceptance of the welfare state.
-During the successful 1949 general election, Holland capitalized on the threat of Communist expansion in Eastern Europe, the government's perceived unwillingness to counter the militant waterfront unions, persisting wartime restrictions, and rising inflation.
+Holland repositioned the National Party to accept (albeit reluctantly) the main elements of Labour's welfare state, a policy switch seen as necessary for the party to become electable.
+During the successful 1949 general election, Holland capitalised on the threat of Communist expansion in Eastern Europe, the government's perceived unwillingness to counter the militant waterfront unions, persisting wartime restrictions, and rising inflation.
 This strategy secured National's electoral victory on 30 November 1949.